 - This background briefing paper deals with the transition to IFRS 17 Insurance Contracts.
 The effective date of IFRS 17 is 1 January 2021 with earlier application permitted.
 The transition requirements are an important aspect of IFRS 17 and have been the subject of extensive debate both during the development of the Standard and since its publication. - This is the third of three background briefing papers on IFRS 17.
-The aim of these documents is to provide simplified information on controversial areas of IFRS 17 to enable constituents to understand the issues and be in a position to comment on EFRAG's draft endorsement advice.
-Although this paper is not designed to elicit specific comments, constituents that wish to make specific comments can send their comments to EFRAG through the IFRS 17 mailbox (IFRS17Secretariat@efrag.org) before 31 May 2018. - The first paper in this series, Level of Aggregation, deals with the definition of a "group of insurance contracts" including the annual cohort requirement.
+The aim of these documents is to provide simplified information on controversial areas of IFRS 17 to enable constituents to understand the issues and be in a position to comment on EFRAG's draft endorsement advice. - The first paper in this series, Level of Aggregation, deals with the definition of a "group of insurance contracts" including the annual cohort requirement.
 The second, Release of the Contractual Service Margin, deals with that aspect of performance. - This background document discusses the transition requirements of IFRS 17.
 In summary, the default transition approach is retrospective application but IFRS 17 provides for two alternative approaches in cases where it is impracticable to apply a fully retrospective approach. - Whilst IFRS 17 applies to all entities that write insurance contracts and not only insurance companies, it is expected that the biggest impact is on the latter and so this paper refers to insurance companies or insurers throughout.